 Back pocket recipe time!
 This all-purpose, easy Salmon Seasoning combines a handful of pantry spices to create a sweet, smoky, subtle blend that will help you cook seriously delicious salmon any night of the week.
 Call it kitchen magic!

 - Brown Sugar.
-Adds sweetness and creates scrumptious caramelization on the salmon.
+An important component of the magic salmon seasoning ingredients.
+It adds sweetness and creates scrumptious caramelization on the salmon.

 - Dry Mustard Powder.
-Pairs wonderfully with salmon and gives the seasoning a hint of tang.
+When it comes to what herbs and spices go best with salmon, dry mustard is at the top of the list.
+It pairs wonderfully with salmon and gives the seasoning a hint of tang.

 - Smoked Paprika.
 For a touch of smokiness.